Dave-team/Knowledge-base/Business-Intelligence/BI development.md

 - What calculated fields would they like to see?

 With all of this, remember it's iterative and the business will get back to BI if they want things changed

+## Requirements around non integration use cases
+- What is the problem you’re facing?
+- How big is the problem?
+E.g. how long does it take for you to do this?
+How is that time spend?
+Is it in the analysis or something else?
+- We can get the data into Looker, but that would come with it’s own problems of formatting and actually loading this in, it might break and it’s hard to keep a history.
+E.g. cells with currency fields, date formats, consistent headers and order of columns.
+- Also keep in mind that Looker is great for things but how would we replicate the flexibility of Excel?
+- If we would do that, would that be a good outcome for you in general?
+- It's always a trade-off between what we can do on our end and how much time that will take and whether its possible against the benefit that would have on the business